How Do We Measure Website Speed?

 18.192.177.19.

-If your infrastructure uses a WAF (Web Application Firewall), you'll need to add a new rule to bypass blocking for access from our IP address, as mentioned above.
-This can happen, for instance, with Cloudflare, Azure, or other providers.
+If your infrastructure uses a WAF (Web Application Firewall), you need to add a new rule that skips blocking in case of access from our IP address, as mentioned above.
+This may occur with providers like Cloudflare, Azure, or others.

 How to Measure Websites with HTTP Authentication?